 Frequently cleaning hands, avoiding touching the eyes, nose or mouth without clean hands, and maintaining social distancing of six feet or more are the best ways to prevent spread of the virus and are even more important if you are in an outbreak area.
 Face masks that comply with CDC guidelines are strongly suggested and, in some areas, are required in public places and when an individual is experiencing symptoms.
 Face masks are a critical preventive measure and are most essential when social distancing is difficult as they help keep respiratory droplets from being spread.

 - Muscle or body aches

 - Sore throat

 - Nausea or vomiting

-Understandably, members of the UTC community may be experiencing heightened levels of anxiety.
+Understandably, members of the UTC community may be experiencing heightened levels of anxiety at this time.
 Employees who feel anxious or worried about friends and family because of the coronavirus are encouraged to contact the Employee Assistance Program, or EAP, which is available to help.
-Call 855-437-3486 or visit https://www.here4tn.com/.
+Call 855-437-3486 or visit here4tn.com.

-Additional resources, including (a) Your State Medical Insurance and COVID-19; (b) How to Use Telehealth; and (c) Mail Order Pharmacy Benefits, are available by visiting https://www.tn.gov/content/dam/tn/finance/fabenefits/documents/coronavirus_public_info.pdf
+Additional resources, including (a) Your State Medical Insurance and COVID-19; (b) How to Use Telehealth; and (c) Mail Order Pharmacy Benefits, are available on the Partners for Health website or on this Coronavirus Benefits Information PDF.

 Workplace Expectations and Guidelines